hyanan16/TrustLLM/README.md

     json.dumps(data, f, indent=4)
 ```

-Finally, Finally, you need to compress your files as a `zip.` file according to the following directory structure:
+Finally, you need to compress your files as a `zip.` file according to the following directory structure:

 ```sh
 └── Results/